Trier West Railway

 The Trier West Railway (Trierer Weststrecke) a 14 km-long railway line running from Trier-Ehrang in the German state of Rhineland-Palatinate to Wasserbillig in Luxembourg via Trier-West.
 The double-track, electrified section between Trier-Ehrang and the Moselle bridge at Konz forms a bypass of the Trier rail node.

-The track was built from 1860 to 1870 and since 1983 it has been used only for freight traffic.
-The Zweckverband Schienenpersonennahverkehr Rheinland-Pfalz Nord (municipal association for rail transport in northern Rhineland-Palatinate) plans to use the line again for passengers with an hourly Regionalbahn connection from Wittlich to Luxembourg.
-Currently, it lacks the necessary stations.
+The track was built from 1860 to 1870 and it had been used only for freight traffic from 1983 to 2025.
+The line was reopened with five train stations in 2025.